-Quite a lot of research and academic articles point out that for our students to be engaged in learning, we need to appear engaged as well.
-To put it simply – positive energy is contagious, and if you are excited about teaching with a certain method, the students will share your excitement as well.
+Quite a lot of research and academic articles point out that we need to appear engaged for our students to be engaged in learning.
+To put it – positive energy is contagious, and if you are excited about teaching with a certain method, the students will share your excitement as well.

 Here are some methods and activities I use to motivate my teenage students:

 Individualize – Not only the instruction but also the assessment as well.
 It may seem like a lot of work, but it’s actually easier.
-You don’t need to plan every single lesson up to the last detail, the crucial thing is that you get to know your students before you try to individualize their tasks.
-A great thing I do for my students is creating student portfolios made by the teacher, where I post assignments and lesson summaries of their lessons.
+You don’t need to plan every single lesson up to the last detail.
+The crucial thing is that you get to know your students before you try to individualize their tasks.
+A great thing I do for my students is creating student portfolios by the teacher, where I post assignments and lesson summaries.
 This is applicable if you have individual tutoring lessons, but if you have lessons with a class, you cannot individualize the approach with every single student all the time.

 Put your email at the end of the post to receive an exclusive video lecture and tutorial on how to develop individual, interactive student portfolios using various digital tools!
 I will present portfolios on Edmodo, Google Drive, Website and Padlet.

 2. Student portfolios made by students are something I plan on starting in 2020.
 These portfolios can easily improve learner autonomy and make students more accountable for their work.
 The student portfolios will actually be their blogs.
 I will help them set it up while they design it.
 I want to try to make a habit of writing a summary of every lesson we have, hoping they like having a blog and writing content unrelated to learning English.